Chew/TARDIS-Docs/docs/index.md

 - Take companions with you when you time travel.
 - Collect Artron Energy to power your TARDIS.
 - Use a sonic screwdriver, vortex manipulator, and many other Doctor Who related items.
-- Interact with _20+ custom monsters_ such as Weeping Angels, Cybermen, Sontarans and Sea Devils.
+- Interact with _35+ custom monsters_ such as Weeping Angels, Cybermen, Sontarans and Sea Devils.
+- Appear as characters in the Whoniverse with _80+ wearable Doctor, companion, character and monster skins._
-- Visit the planets Gallifrey, Skaro and Siluria and find custom structures to raid.
+- Visit the planets Gallifrey, Skaro, Siluria and Telos and find custom structures to raid.

 ### Get started...